jonnew/Oat/README.md

 - [ ] Decorator is primitive
     - Size of position markers, sample numbers, etc do not change with image resolution
-    - How is multi-region tags displayed using the -R option?
+    - How are multi-region tags displayed using the -R option?
 - [ ] When a position sink decrements the client reference count, positest deadlocks instead of continuing to serve.
 Problem with SMServer?